Norway - Country Commercial Guide

 Digital Markets Act

 The Digital Markets Act regulates the market power of large online platforms to achieve fairer and more open digital markets within the European Union.
 The Act regulates certain “gatekeeper firms” – large online platforms that impact how other companies interact with users online through digital services such as searching, social networking, cloud computing, and advertising services.
 It prohibits gatekeepers from engaging in self-preferencing activities and restricting access to services connected to their platforms, such as online marketplaces like an app store, and be barred from preventing users from removing pre-installed software or apps.
 Under the Act, EU regulators can levy fines of up to ten percent of global annual turnover of these firms, and, limitedly, break up certain parts of their corporate operations.
-The companies designated as gatekeepers will have to comply with the respective obligations and prohibitions by February 2024.
+The companies designated as gatekeepers will have to comply with the respective obligations and prohibitions by March 2024, and is relevant also for the EEA EFTA States.

 Digital Services Act

 The Digital Services Act will harmonize mechanisms throughout the European Union for the removal of illegal content for online service providers, including internet access providers, domain name registrants, cloud and webhosting services, and online platforms.
 The Act bans targeted advertising aimed at children or based on sensitive data such as religion, gender, race, and political opinions, and it bans tactics that mislead people into giving personal data to companies online.
 It regulates “very large online platforms” – those online platforms that would reach at least ten percent of the population in the European Union.
 The Commission would be able to charge them a supervisory fee of up to one percent of their annual turnover.
 Sanctions would be gradual and unprecedented in their scope.
 Fines will amount to up to six percent of the global turnover of the conglomerate for violations of the Act.
 In the event of serious and repeated breaches, national courts can go as far as a ban on operating on European territory.
-The text will be in force across the European Union from January 2024.
+The text will apply across the European Union from February 2024, and is relevant also for EEA EFTA States.